-Achieving excellence in teaching and service is required of non-tenure teaching-track faculty and tenure-track faculty at the associate and professor rank in the College of Arts and Sciences.
-Additionally, excellence in scholarship is required of tenure-track professors in the College of Arts and Sciences.
-Below, we specify how excellence in teaching, scholarship, and service within CAS is defined and should be documented.
+Achieving excellence in teaching and service is required of non-tenure teaching-track faculty and tenure-track faculty at the associate and professor ranks in the College of Arts and Sciences.
+Excellence in scholarship is required of tenure-track professors in the College of Arts and Sciences.